Bobsleponge/LittleHarvest/DESKTOP_LAUNCHER_SETUP.md

 1. **Right-click** on your chosen launcher file
 2. Select **"Create shortcut"**
 3. **Drag the shortcut** to your desktop
-4. **Rename it** to "Tiny Tastes" (optional)
+4. **Rename it** to "Little Harvest" (optional)

 ### **Step 3: Double-Click to Start**
-Just double-click your desktop shortcut and your Tiny Tastes application will start!
+Just double-click your desktop shortcut and your Little Harvest application will start!

 ## 🎯 **What Each Launcher Does:**